hollowaydon/wordle/README.md

     --first_dict_file / -f

-Filename for where to save/load the pickle file that contains the best first guess. first_guess.pickle by default. first_4.pickle is precomputed for sowpods_4.txt.
+Filename for where to save/load the pickle file that contains the best first guess (since that is always the same, and takes the longest to compute). first_guess.pickle by default. first_4.pickle is precomputed for sowpods_4.txt.

 **Best second word options file**